lemunozm/service-io/README.md

 ```

 ## Example
-Simply send an email with `public-ip` in the subject and you will obtain a response with your public ip!
+Simply send an email (as an example, to `services@domain.com`)
+with `public-ip` in the subject and you will obtain a response with your public ip!

 ```rust,no_run
 use service_io::engine::Engine;